conradakunga/Blog/_posts/2025-03-15-controlling-publishing-of-satellite-resource-assemblies.md

 ### TLDR

-**The `<SatelliteResourceLanguages>` tags allow the specification of languages and locales to support when publishing localized applications.**
+**The `<SatelliteResourceLanguages>` tag allow the specification of languages and locales to support when publishing localized applications.**

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-03-15%20-%20Publish%20Satellite%20Assemblies).